 For buildings with up to five (5) photocontrols, all photocontrols shall be tested.
 For buildings with more than five (5) photocontrols, sampling may be done on spaces with similar sensors and cardinal orientations of glazing; sampling shall include a minimum of one (1) photocontrol for each group of up to five (5) additional photocontrols.
-If the first photocontrol in the sample group passes the functional test, the remaining building spaces photocontrols in the sample group also pass.
+If the first photocontrol in the sample group passes the functional test, the remaining photocontrols in the sample group also pass.
 If the first photocontrol in the sample group fails the functional test, the rest of the photocontrols in the group shall be tested.
 If any tested photocontrol fails the functional test, it shall be repaired, replaced or adjusted until it passes the test.

-For each photocontrol to be tested, -do the following:

-Testtest each group of lights controlled separately by the photocontrol according to the following protocol in NA7.6.1. $\frac{2.44}{2}$ and NA7.6.1. $\frac{2.25}{2}$.
-In all interior spaces other than parking garages, a separate tests shall be are conducted for daylighting control of the primary sidelit daylit zone separate from and for daylight control of the secondary sidelit daylit zone.
+For each photocontrol to be tested, test each group of lights controlled separately by the photocontrol according to the protocol in NA7.6.1.4 and NA7.6.1.5.
+In all interior spaces other than parking garages, separate tests are conducted for daylighting control of the primary sidelit daylit zone and for daylight control of the secondary sidelit daylit zone.
 In parking garages, the tests are conducted on daylighting controls that control the combined area of the primary and secondary sidelit daylit zone.